sasagawa888/nprolog/document/SUPERSET.md

  ```
 \+ (not)

 atom_concat/3  The first and second arguments are concatenated and unified with the third argument.
-The following cases are not supported. e.g. atom_concat(X,b,ab).
+Now ,the following cases are not supported. e.g. atom_concat(X,b,ab).

 append/3